RepGraphics/blueprint-euphoria-theme/README.md

 ## Key Features

-- **UI Enhancements for Client and Admin Areas**: Modernized UI elements for both clients and administrators, providing a more streamlined experience.
+- **UI Enhancements for Client Areas**: Modernized UI elements for clients, providing a more streamlined experience.
-- **Copyright Footer Customization**: Modify the footer with your own copyright information.
+- **Copyright Footer Changes**: Modified the footer to be more Discrete.
 - **Status Glow for Server Containers**: Easily identify server statuses (Offline, Starting, Online) with glowing indicators.
 - **Interactive UI Hover Effects**: UI elements are highlighted when hovered over for an interactive feel.
 - **Server ID Copy Feature**: The Server ID is now displayed on the Console Page, complete with a click-to-copy functionality for quick access.
 - **Themed UI**: Overall red and black aesthetic applied across the interface for a bold visual presence.
-- **Animated Gradient Navbar Shadow**: The navigation bar features a subtle, animated gradient shadow effect.
 - **Hover Scaling for Server Containers**: Server containers dynamically scale when hovered, providing responsive feedback.
 - **Player Count and Player List**: View server player count and player lists for games that support this feature.